fdformula/MathlyLua/README.md

 See the comments in the file.

-## Three important things you need to know.
+## Three important things you need to know:

 ### 1. A mathly vector/matrix is in LUA a table of tables, but a LUA table may not be a mathly vector/matrix.